 - Weight at Handles: (what you lift at Wheelbarrow handles): 25 lbs - 11 kg

-Obsessions are built with premium diffraction limited optics from Galaxy and OMI (Optical Mechanics Inc.).
+Obsessions are built with premium diffraction limited optics from Ostahowski and OMI (Optical Mechanics Inc.).
 See Optics page for more info.

-Choose from Galaxy or OMI mirrors when ordering.
+Choose from Ostahowski or OMI mirrors when ordering.

 Interferometry certification included on all mirrors, both primary and secondary.
 Ion deposition 96% enhanced coatings standard on all mirrors.